 Our family enjoys these Black Bean Beef Flautas that are baked in the oven, not fried.
-Spicy hamburger and black beans rolled up in a crunchy flour tortilla.
+Spicy ground beef and black beans rolled up in a crunchy flour tortilla.
 So yummy!

 The recipe was inspired by our many visits to Love’s Convenience Stores on frequent road trips with our daughters when they perform on weekends or mini tours in nearby states.
 Learn more about the Vogts Sisters and their music Here.